Table of Contents

 Some wireless home theater speaker systems and surround sound systems might not support all the surround sound audio formats and you have to pay attention to this issue, too.
 For example, SONOS home theater system doesn’t support any DTS audio format and that could be a deal breaker for some people.

-We have finally come the to end of our article on 27 best home theater speakers.
+We have finally come the to end of our article on 27 best home theater speakers in 2020.
 Hopefully, you have a much better understanding of different parts of a home theater speaker system, different speaker layouts, roles of each individual speaker, and their characteristics.

-If you liked our article on 27 best home theater speakers, please share it and subscribe to our mailing list.
+If you liked our article on 27 best home theater speakers in 2020, please share it and subscribe to our mailing list.

 Your AudioReputation Team